sarah-cic-uk/Code-the-Future/session-1/intro_to_ide.md

 Use the cursor keys to preview the colors of the theme.
 Select the theme you want and press Enter.

-You can find the perfect theme for you on the [VSCode marketplace](https://marketplace.visualstudio.com/search?target=VSCode&category=Themes&sortBy=Installs)!
+You can find the perfect theme for you on the <a href='https://marketplace.visualstudio.com/search?target=VSCode&category=Themes&sortBy=Installs' target='_blank'>VSCode marketplace</a>

 Some of my favourites are: